- Gartner is extremely powerful and has a corrupt business model where Gartner never declares its conflicts of interest.

 - Web Technologies

 However, there are significant discrepancies in how prolific and well-known these analysts are.
-A small percentage of the analysts listed above are responsible for a disproportionate amount of the research that is performed at Gartner.
+A small percentage of the analysts listed above are responsible for a disproportionate amount of the research performed at Gartner.

 Some IT analyst firms have a more straightforward offering – selling research reports for a specific published price, and in most cases, they also offer to consult.
 However, because of the breadth of Gartner’s offerings and how to control the information about these offerings and what they cost, understanding how to best use Gartner can be a challenge.